Phacoemulsification: Irrigation

-The three purposes of irrigation are to maintain intraocular pressure, carry lens particles out of the eye in the aspiration system,and to cool the phaco handpiece.
+The three purposes of irrigation are to maintain intraocular pressure, carry lens particles out of the eye in the aspiration system, and to cool the phaco handpiece.
 Gravity feed of 650mm water column (75.5mm Hg) is typical.
-At his supply pressure, fluid enters the anterior chamber at a rate proportional to the rate at which it leaves due to aspiration and leakage.
+At this supply pressure, fluid enters the anterior chamber at a rate proportional to the rate at which it leaves due to aspiration and leakage.
 The pressure head is adjusted to suit anatomical variations and the health of the eye.
+Complications are less likely if the volume and pressure of the globe are maintained during surgery.
+This requires a balance between fluid input and output, which is a balance between irrigation, aspiration and leakage.
+Repeated partial collapses of the anterior chamber, and iris fluttering during removal of the nucleus are signs of inadequate fluid supply, which can be adjusted by changing the height of the gravity feed supply bottle.
+A height of 650mm above the eye is usually enough to compensate outflow almost immediately.
+During emulsification, the abrupt variations in flow at the start and end of emulsification of each fragment can cause fluctuations in volume and pressure, which can be corrected by control of the aspiration foot pedal.

 Sleeves for the phaco tip are standard accessories to insulate the wound surface from heat generated by the ultrasonic energy, and provide a route for irrigation.